Principal investigator: Professor Lan Cheng

 molecules.
 Usually, it is relatively easy to simulate a molecule's

-spectrum: just calculate the Franck–Condon overlaps.
-But this all
+spectrum: just calculate the Franck–Condon overlap integrals.
+But

-falls apart for tetrazolyl (and other azolyls) because its lowest
+this all falls apart for tetrazolyl (and other azolyls) because its

-electronic states cross (a conical intersection).
-More advanced
+lowest electronic states cross (a conical intersection).
+More

-necessitated the use of a potential energy matrix model with
+structure necessitated the use of a fourth-order fit, whereas other

-fourth-order terms.
-Other azolyls were previously studied using only
+azolyls were previously studied using only second-order parameters

 Published in